jneurock/viking-base/README.md

 ## Building with Ant
 `ant -f bower_components/viking-base/build-custom <optional-target-name>`

-## When the Build Is Done
-It is important to note that the build command should be executed from the project root.
-If the build has completed successfuly, you should have a publish directory containing your project output.

 ## Skipping the Jar Target
 By default, the build will Jar the contents of your project.
 If you don't want this behavior you can set the "jarPhase" property to "never" from the command line: